m-noor/Program-and-Script/README.md

-# Programming and Scripting
+# Course: 52167 Programming and Scripting

-This repo contains the codes for the module exercises.
+This repository contains the codes for the module exercises.

-Prog_and_script_Lesson2.py - Exercises and 1 and 2: Fibonacci sequence
+### Exercises 1 and 2: Fibonacci sequence - Prog_and_script_Lesson2.py

-Collatz_conjecture.py - Exercise 3: Collatz conjecture exercise
+### Exercise 3: Collatz conjecture exercise - Collatz_conjecture.py

+### Exercise 4: Project Euler - Problem 5

+> _2520 is the smallest number that can be divided by each of the numbers from 1 to 10 without any remainder.
+What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20._

+#### project_Euler_problem_5 -